-Welcome to the Yolo County Farm Bureau new, updated website.
-We encourage you to look around.
+Welcome to the Yolo County Farm Bureau website.
+We encourage you to look around, as we are actively updating.

 Facebook Twitter Instagram